Our Approach

 Strengthening individual and collective action

-GoZero believes that it is possible for every citizen, value-based business, community and organisation to make a meaningful contribution to the collective effort to address the climate and ecological crises.
+GoZero believes that it is possible for every citizen, community, business and organisation to make a meaningful contribution to the collective effort to address the climate and ecological crises.
 We believe that together we can redesign our economy and systems to prioritise care for people and the planet.

 Humans are part of nature.
 Our economy is rooted in nature, but people have designed our economy to prioritise profit and growth over people and the planet.
 Similarly, many climate solutions have been designed to enable business as usual and the ongoing pursuit profit and growth.

-GoZero's approach is to strengthen individual citizens' and value-based businesses' efforts to reduce their ecological impact, alongside strengthening community and collective connection and efforts to deliver systems change.
+GoZero's approach is to strengthen the efforts of individual citizens, businesses and organisations to reduce their ecological impact, alongside strengthening collective efforts to deliver systems change.

-Alongside helping individuals and SMEs to address their carbon emissions, we are launching GoZero Challenges to help citizens take collective action to drive systems change.
+Alongside helping individuals and SMEs to address their carbon emissions, we are launching GoZero Challenges to help citizens take individual and collective action to drive systems change.
+Completing the challenge unlocks donations to nature regeneration projects by GoZero and our alliance of businesses and organisations

 Beyond Carbon and Climate

 GoZero was set up to accelerate action to reduce carbon emissions due to the growing threat of climate change.
 However, climate change is just one facet of a wider ecological crisis.
-We therefore take a holistic approach that takes into consideration all planetary boundaries and resource overshoot when looking for effective ways to address humanity's ecological predicament.
+We have therefore evolved our offering, and focus on the overshoot of all planetary boundaries.

 According to Stockholm University's Stockholm Resilience Centre, "Planetary Boundaries are the safe limits for human pressure on the nine critical processes which together maintain a stable and resilient Earth.
 Crossing boundaries increases the risk of generating large-scale abrupt or irreversible environmental changes."